 The Tradition and the Press

-While I have a deep respect for the traditional method of making spaetzle by hand, using a wooden board and scraper, I’ve also come to appreciate the convenience and consistency of a spaetzle press.
+While I have a deep respect for the traditional method of making spaetzle by hand, using a wooden board and scraper like this one, I’ve also come to appreciate the convenience and consistency of a spaetzle press.
 The press allows me to create perfect, uniform noodles quickly, which is especially important in a busy kitchen.
+This is the one I use the most.
+It’s a little expensive but it’s the best I’ve ever used.

 That said, there’s something special about the ritual of making spaetzle the old-fashioned way, and I still do it from time to time, especially when I’m feeling nostalgic for the dishes of my childhood.
 But whether you choose the traditional method or opt for the modern convenience of a press, the result is the same: delicious, comforting spaetzle that brings people together around the table.